kaskr/adcomp/.github/ISSUE_TEMPLATE.md

-#### IMPORTANT (read and delete)
-Questions on how to use TMB should be posted to https://groups.google.com/forum/#!forum/tmb-users.
+#### IMPORTANT TO READ CAREFULLY BEFORE POSTING AN ISSUE

-Only post an issue if you are fairly sure you've found a bug.
+**Only post an issue if you are fairly sure you've found a bug in TMB.**

+**Questions on how to use TMB or get help on errors relative to your own models should be posted to https://groups.google.com/forum/#!forum/tmb-users.**

+**Use the following as template for your issue post:**

 #### Description:
 Describe the issue as clearly as possible.